AnneJ17/android-cheat-sheet/README.md

 * **How to use Retrofit and coroutines to make network calls and how we use it in MVVM**

 	**Model** All your data goes in this layer; **Viewmodel** contains the business logic; **View** - Activities, fragments, layouts<br>
 	Model - Repository and data lives here.
 Inside the repository we make retrofit calls.
 Set the data in LiveData.
-In ViewModel - we get the data from the repository.
+In ViewModel - we get the data from the repository.<br>
 	View - call the viewmodel to get the data from the livedata which you display in your view

 * **Dependency Injection**